Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland

 Delving into such bold topics of morality during this period was considered scandalous, of course, in public opinion – but it also divided the feminist community.
 At the Polish Women’s Meeting in 1907, a speech by Nałkowska, Uwagi o Etycznych Zadaniach Ruchu Kobiecego (‘Observations on the Ethical Tasks of the Women’s Movement’), ended in great scandal.
 There was an attempt to disrupt the reading, and Konopnicka and Dulębianka left the room in outrage.
 Nałkowska’s speech included the following:

 Our aim is to thoroughly re-evaluate today’s governing ethics.
 The division of women into either moral or immoral is based on a male point of view.
 Our liberation has to give us a new criterion of classification, a new ethical census.
 Neither our erotic qualities nor our attitude toward men should dictate our morality.

 The writer finished her speech with the renowned sentence: ‘We want a complete life!’

 A man can know the fullness of life, because he lives as a man and as a human being.
 But for a woman, there is only a fraction of life – she has to be either a woman or a human being.

-It’s possible similar conclusions influenced her rival Maria Komornicka, a Young Poland poet, to change identity.
-In 1907, she publically burnt her outfit, put on male clothes and started to introduce herself as Piotr Odmieniec Włast.
-Her family thought she had gone mad and had her placed in a psychiatric institution.
+It’s possible similar conclusions influenced Nałkowska’s rival, the Young Poland poet Maria Komornicka, to dramatically change her identity.
+In 1907, she publicly burnt her outfit, put on men’s clothes and began to introduce herself as Piotr Odmieniec Włast.
+Thinking she had gone mad, her family had her committed to a psychiatric institution.